basebase-ai/basebase-js/README.md

 ## ⚠️ Early Development

-This SDK is currently in early development (0.2.x).
+This SDK is currently in early development (0.1.x).
 The API may change between versions.
 Please use with caution in production environments.

+> **⚠️ API Change in v0.1.8**: Task and trigger functions now use Firebase-style references for consistency with document operations.
+See the examples below for the new patterns.

 ## 🚀 Features